Kyphoplasty (Vertebral Augmentation)

 What to Expect

 - We will contact you prior to your appointment to review current medications, your medical history, and potential risks.
-We will also answer any questions you may have about the procedure.
+We will also answer any questions you might have about the procedure.

 - Be sure to tell us if you are pregnant, nursing, or if there is a chance you may be pregnant.